 contributed by Elisa of World in Paris

-Brasov is a fairy-tale fortified city in the heart of Transylvania, in Romania.
-It is easy to walk, it has a beautiful architecture with Saxon influences and many nice cafes to stop for a caffeine break.
+Brasov is a fairy-tale fortified city in the heart of Transylvania, Romania.
+It is easy to walk, it has beautiful architecture with Saxon influences and many nice cafes to stop for a caffeine break.
 We were lucky to find an apartment facing the main square so it was nice to see how the city wakes up.

 If you want to get the most out of Brasov, we recommend doing the free city tour starting every day from the main square.
 It is a very entertaining tour which introduces visitors to the history of the city, some fun legends and its main sights like the black church and the white and black towers.
 In addition, guides are always happy to give some recommendations on good restaurants to explore the local cuisine so you are set for the day.